-BL — short for boys' love — is a romance genre about love stories between two men, and in Korea it has a huge, devoted readership.
-If you've watched K-dramas like Semantic Error or Cherry Blossoms After Winter, you've already met BL — most of those shows started life as webtoons.
+BL — short for boys' love — is a romance genre about love stories between two men, and in Korea it has a huge, fiercely devoted readership.
+If you've watched K-dramas like Semantic Error or Cherry Blossoms After Winter, you've already met BL without necessarily knowing the label; most of those shows began life as webtoons, scrolled on phones by readers long before any cameras rolled.

 💡 A quick heads-up on ratings